Reproductive Rights: U.S. Supreme Court Cases

 - Burwell v.
 Hobby Lobby (2014) - The Supreme Court ruled 5-4 that requiring family-owned corporations to pay for insurance coverage for contraception under the Affordable Care Act violated a federal law protecting religious freedom.
 The Court ruled that a federal religious-freedom law applied only to “closely held” for-profit corporations run on religious principles.

 Abortion and reproductive rights can be an emotional issue.
 The advice of an experienced attorney can help clarify the legalities and particulars of your case.
-Contact a lawyer in your jurisdiction for a free consultation to get started.
+Contact a lawyer in your jurisdiction for a free case review to get started.